 Dry Rub for Smoked Turkey Breast Recipe

 - ½ cup brown sugar

 - 1 tsp.
 Ground coriander

 - 1 tsp.
 Ground cumin

 - ½ tsp.
 Sage (optional)

 Mix all ingredients in a bowl until fully incorporated.
-Make sure the turkey has been dried with a towel and there are no damp surfaces.
-Rub all the outside surfaces and the inside cavity of the bird generously with the rub until fully covered.
+Make sure the turkey breast has been dried with a towel and there are no damp surfaces.
+Rub all the outside surface of the turkey breast generously with the rub until fully covered.